 In a right triangle the square on the side opposite the right angle will equal the squares on the sides that make the right angle.

-Problem 2.
-Calculate the length of the hypotenuse c when the sides are as follows.
+Problem 3.
+Let c be the hypotenuse of a right triangle.
+Calculate its length when the sides are as follows.

 To see the answer, pass your mouse over the colored area.